slicer69/RobotServer/README.md

 https://github.com/KitronikLtd/Kitronik-Pico-Autonomous-Robotics-Platform-MicroPython must be
 installed on your Raspberry Pi Pico.

+If you plan to connect to the robot over a wireless network, you must create a file called network.txt on your Pico W and save your credentials in the text file.
+The first line should contain the network's name and the secone line should hold the password.

 This repository contains the following files and functioanlity:

 ## main.py

 This file contains the networking components and chat server for the Pico-powered robot.
 This file must be installed on the Pico with the fielname "main.py" so that it runs when the Pico powers on.
-This program connects to a local network using the credentials stored in the variables "NETWORK_NAME" and "NETWORK_PASSWORD", which are located near the top of the main.py file.
-These variables can be changed to suit your network.
+This program connects to a local network using the credentials stored in a file file called "network.txt".
+The network.txt file should place the wireless network name on the first line and the wifi password on the second file.

 Once connected to the network this program waits for a network connection from a plain-text client, such as telnet or nc.
 It then processes commands sent to it.
 The client can send the command "help"